ARISE-Initiative/robomimic/MultitaskREADME.md

         - demo_1

 ## Proposed HDF5 Structure:
-I think the HDF5 structure need to be reformulated to emphasize tasks.
+I think the HDF5 structure needs to be reformulated to emphasize tasks.
 Here is one proposed method.
 I believe a task can be uniquely described given an environment and a goal.
-If we are going to break tasks into categories, those decisions should be made based on the information held in the .attrs fields.
+If we are going to break tasks into categories, those decisions could be made based on the information held in the .attrs fields.
 HDF5 API:
 - File
     - env_0 (.attrs includes env_args)